annp0/models-in-agda-pilot/FileSystemInterface.lagda.md

             → nod (get-sure x p pv)
         -- the new fs to be added
             → (a : A) → A
-        -- to remove a node
-        remⁱ : (x : A) → (p : path) → path-val x p → A
+        -- to remove a node, same story as erase remⁱ : (x : A) → (p : path) → path-val x p → A

 get-unsure : Σ[ x ∈ TreeShape ] Tree x → Path